tamkeen-tms/electron-window-manager/README.md

 It readies the given URL for use with in the module, basically it replaces the "{appBase}" with the path to the application directory.

-### `windowManager.utils.resolvePosition( position, setup )`
+### `windowManager.utils.resolvePosition( setup )`
-This method takes a position by name and returns the corresponding x and y coordinates, the accepted values are:
-"top", "bottom", "right", "left", "topRight", "topLeft", "bottomRight", "bottomLeft" and "center".
-The second argument is the window setup object.
+This method takes a position name and returns the corresponding x & y coordinates, the accepted values are: "top", "bottom", "right", "left", "topRight", "topLeft", "bottomRight", "bottomLeft" and "center".
+* **setup** (object) The window setup object, inside which the "*position*", "*width*" and "*height*" properties must be present.

 You probably wont be needing this method, put here it's, just in case.

 ---

 # Class: Window
-The `Window` class is basically the whole thing, [windowManager](#class-windowmanager) is merely an access point for its instances.
+> The `Window` class is basically the whole thing, [windowManager](#class-windowmanager) is merely an access point for its instances.
 Whenever you use `windowManager.createNew( ... )` or `windowManager.open( ... )` you are creating a new instance of `Window`.
 ```
     var window = new Window( name, title, url, setupTemplate, setup, showDevTools );
 ```

 **But don't try to use the above code, `Window` isn't available in your app scope**, use `windowManager.createNew/open` instead, and as you can see the arguments are the same in the 3 cases, **check out [windowManager.createNew](#createnew-name-title-url-setuptemplate-setup-showdevtools-) for more info on the arguments**.

 ### `Window.name`